Marahute/191-work/HW-2/readme.md

 ## What We Accomplished

 1. Established a network of programs that will help us instate instances of:
-* text editing
+* Text editing
-* version control
+* Version control
-* and finally an online community to upload them to
+* And finally an online community to upload them to

 ## What I Don't Get